Davin7/blender_spritesheet_builder/README.md

 ANG : number of angles of the model to produce in the spritesheet

-CAP : number of frames in the animation
+CAP : number of frames to put into the spritesheet

 RADIUS : radius of the model in the blend file